 • Is the activity permitted in terms of the property's existing land use rights?
-NO Please explain The activity is the construction of a pipeline and powerline across a n The activity is the construction of a pipeline and powerline across a number of properties.
-Will the activity be in line with the following?
-Will the activity be in line with the following? (a) Provincial Spatial Development Framework (PSDF) YES NO Please explain According to the Feasibility Study (Appendix D1), the provision of additional water to Calvinia is listed as a priority project in both the IDP and the WSDP.
+YES NO Please explain The activity is the construction of a pipeline and powerline across a n umber of pro perties.
+Will the activity be in line with the following? (a) Provincial Spatial Development Framework (PSDF) YES NO Please explain According to the Feasibility Study (Appendix D1), the provision of additional water to Calvinia is listed as a priority project in both the IDP and the WSDP. (b) Urban edge / Edge of Built environment for the area YES NO Please explain The pipeline route and boreholes are located outside the developed area of Calvinia.

-- (b) Urban edge / Edge of Built environment for the area YES NO Please explain The pip eline route and boreholes are located outside the developed a rea of Calvi nia. (c) Integrated Development Plan (IDP) and Spatial Development Framework (SDF) of the Local Municipality (e.g. would the approval of this application compromise the integrity of the existing approved and credible municipal IDP and SDF?).
-YES NO Please explain ng to the Feasibility Study (Appendix D1), the provision of add ority project in both the IDP and the WSDP. litional wate r to Calvi nia is listed (d) Approved Structure Plan of the Municipality YES NO Please explain Accordi nicipality is the Applicant. ng to the Feasibility Study (Appendix D1), the provision of ado ority project in both the IDP and the WSDP. litional wate r to Calvi nia is listed (e) An Environmental Management Framework (EMF) adopted by the Department (e.g. Would the approval of this application compromise the integrity of the existing environmental management priorities for the area and if so, can it be justified in terms of sustainability considerations?) ¥ES NO Please explain No EMF ^F was identified (see DEA Screening Tool). (f) Any other Plans (e.g. Guide Plan) YES NO Please explain con app aut pro he land use (associated with the activity being applied for) usidered within the timeframe intended by the existing proved SDF agreed to by the relevant environmental hority (i.e. is the proposed development in line with the jects and programmes identified as priorities within the dible IDP)?
-YES NO Please explain ng to the Feasibility Study (Appendix D1), the provision of add ority project in both the IDP and the WSDP. litional wate r to Calvi nia is listed ass (Thi dev es the community/area need the activity and the ociated land use concerned (is it a societal priority)? is refers to the strategic as well as local level (e.g. relopment is a national priority, but within a specific local itext it could be inappropriate.)
-YES NO Please explain ground Ceres-k purpose bject aims to augment the current supply of water to the com water, originating from two new well fields to be developed a Karoo Road and the Northwest Area along the gravel road from of the project is to provide a system for supplying water suita able means for a period of at least 15 to 20 years. t the Kreitzb Calvinia to erg Area a along the ontein.
-The

-Calvinia's current population has outgrown its existing water sources which were last upgraded and increased in 1996 when the existing wellfield to the east of the town was upgraded.
+(c) Integrated Development Plan (IDP) and Spatial Development Framework (SDF) of the Local Municipality (e.g. would the approval of this application compromise the integrity of the existing approved and credible municipal IDP and SDF?).
+YES NO Please explain Accordi as a pri ng to the Feasibility Study (Appendix D1), the provision of add ority project in both the IDP and the WSDP. ditional water r to Calvi nia is listed (d) Approved Structure Plan of the Municipality YES NO Please explain The Mu Accordi nicipality is the Applicant. ng to the Feasibility Study (Appendix D1), the provision of ado prity project in both the IDP and the WSDP ditional water to Calvi nia is listed (e) An Environmental Management Framework (EMF) adopted by the Department (e.g. Would the approval of this application compromise the integrity of the existing environmental management priorities for the area and if so, can it be justified in terms of sustainability considerations?) ¥ES NO Please explain No EMF was identified (see DEA Screening Tool). (f) Any other Plans (e.g. Guide Plan) YES NO Please explain Is the contract of the co Is the land use (associated with the activity being applied for) considered within the timeframe intended by the existing approved SDF agreed to by the relevant environmental authority (i.e. is the proposed development in line with the projects and programmes identified as priorities within the credible IDP)?
+Accordi as a pri ng to the Feasibility Study (Appendix D1), the provision of add ority project in both the IDP and the WSDP. ditional water to Calvi nia is listed Doe ass (Th dev con Does the community/area need the activity and the associated land use concerned (is it a societal priority)?
+(This refers to the strategic as well as local level (e.g. development is a national priority, but within a specific local context it could be inappropriate.)
+This project aims to augment the current supply of water to the community of Calvinia by means of groundwater, originating from two new well fields to be developed at the Kreitzberg Area along the Ceres-Karoo Road and the Northwest Area along the gravel road from Calvinia to Loeriesfontein.
+The purpose of the project is to provide a system for supplying water suitable for human consumption by sustainable means for a period of at least 15 to 20 years.
+Calvinia increas Calvinia's current population has outgrown its existing water sources which were last upgraded and increased in 1996 when the existing wellfield to the east of the town was upgraded.